Berachampa

-Berachampa Deulia, or commonly known as Berachampa, is a census town in the Deganga CD block in the Barasat Sadar subdivision in the Deganga CD block of the North 24 Parganas district in the Indian state of West Bengal.
-The ancient archaeological site of Chandraketugarh, circa 300 BC, is located near Berachampa.
-Deulia and Deganga are located nearby.
-Berachampa is the business center of the area and the most important junction between Barasat and Basirhat.
-The area is administered by Berachampa Gram Panchayat no. II.
-The wider Berachampa circle consists of two gram panchayats namely Berachampa Gram Panchayat No. I and Berachampa Gram Panchayat No. II.
+Berachampa (also known as Berachanpa) is a census town in the Deganga CD block in the Barasat Sadar subdivision in the Deganga CD block of the North 24 Parganas district in the Indian state of West Bengal.

 Etymology

 The name derives from বেড়া (In English: Fence) and চাঁপা (In English: The flower Plumeria).
 There are multiple explanations on the etymology of this name.
 But the most accepted one is about Pir Gorachand of Haroa and a conflict with King Chandraketu.

 Little is known about the early life of the princes Akananda and Bakananda.
 Satish Chandra Mitra however identified Akananda with his apparently uncorrupted name viz.
 Akshayananda.
 Akananda and Bakananda were the sons of Mahidananda, the ruler of Hatiagarh.
 According to Dr. Girindranath Das, Akananda and Bakananda were two generals based at Hatiagarh, under the command of king Chandraketu.
 According to Binay Ghosh, Akananda and Bakananda were either Poundra Kshatriyas or Byagra Kshatriyas by caste.